amadeovezz/sentinel/README.md

 This class:

 1. Searches for valid images to pull from s3.
+Filters images based on a time range using the file' `LAST_MODIFIED` timestamp.

 Searches the entire bucket on the bucket prefix: `tile_id`.
 Which has the path: `tiles/UTM/lattitude/square/`.
 This is quite slow, because boto3 does not provide any efficient way to perform server side filtering other than `prefix` and `delimeter`.

-2. Downloads images.
+2. Download's images.

 This is also quite slow due to the size of the files, however, we can leverage threading here, and concurrently download each red,blue,green file accordingly.
 Multi-part downloading is also used to speed up this process.